 How can I meet people when I arrive?

 Australians love sports and the outdoors.
-To meet locals, expats can join a sports club and will soon get to know a circle of people with common interests.
+To meet locals, expats can join a sports club and get to know a circle of people with common interests.
 For those with children, it is a simple matter of meeting other parents through playgroups and kindergartens.
-Australians are known for being friendly, and it's common for the whole office to go out for drinks after a day's work – another excellent way to meet people and make friends.
+Australians are known for being friendly, and it's common for the whole office to go out for drinks after a day's work – an excellent way to meet people and make friends.

 Will I need to drive in Perth?